Hatch Green Chile and Cheese Empanadas

 Notes

-- Refrigerate baked empanadas for a few days.
-Reheat in a toaster oven or bake at 350 degrees for 8 minutes.
+- Make ahead: Refrigerate baked empanadas for up to 3 days.
+Reheat in a toaster oven or bake at 350ยฐF for 8 minutes.

 Get it right, woman.
 Pueblo Mirasol chilies are WAY better then Hatch.
 If you haven’t started cooking with Mirasols, you need to!
 Have you never heard of the Pueblo Chili and Frijole Festival?
 Time to start promoting your home state!